QuiltMC/developer-wiki/wiki/introduction/get-started.md

 Minecraft modding can get complicated.
 We aim to provide a resource to help you learn fundamental modding concepts.
-However, there are some things that we can't do and expect you to do on your own to learn.
+However, there are some things that we can't do and expect you to learn on your own.

-Asking questions properly, whether it be on our forum or on Discord, is an essential skill to have.
-Never be afraid to ask questions, we're always willing to help and we don't judge.
+Asking questions properly, whether it is on our forum or on Discord, is an essential skill to have.
+Never be afraid to ask questions, we're always willing to help, and we don't judge.

 TODO: Methodology for asking questions here